Kiki Smith

-Kiki Smith (born January 18, 1954) is a West German-born American artist whose work has addressed the themes of sex, birth and regeneration.
-Her figurative work of the late 1980s and early 1990s confronted subjects such as AIDS, feminism and gender, while recent works have depicted the human condition in relationship to nature.
-Smith lives and works in the Lower East Side, New York City, and the Hudson Valley, New York State.
+Kiki Smith (born January 18, 1954) is a German-born American artist whose work has addressed the themes of sex, birth and regeneration.
+Her figurative work of the late 1980s and early 1990s confronted subjects such as AIDS, feminism, and gender, while recent works have depicted the human condition in relationship to nature.
+Smith lives and works on the Lower East Side of Manhattan in New York City, and in the Hudson Valley.

 Early life and education

 Smith's father was artist Tony Smith and her mother was actress and opera singer Jane Lawrence.
 Although her work takes a very different form than that of her parents, early exposure to her father's process of making geometric sculptures allowed her to experience Modernism's formal craftsmanship firsthand.
 Her childhood experience in the Catholic Church, combined with a fascination for the human body, shaped her artwork conceptually.

 Smith moved from Germany to South Orange, New Jersey, as an infant in 1955.
 That same year, her sisters, Seton Smith and Beatrice (Bebe) Smith, were born in Newark, New Jersey.
 Smith subsequently attended Columbia High School, but left to attend Changes, Inc. Later, she was enrolled at Hartford Art School in Connecticut for eighteen months from 1974 to 1975.
 She then moved to New York City in 1976 and joined Collaborative Projects (Colab), an artist collective.
 The influence of this radical group's use of unconventional materials can be seen in her work.
 For a short time in 1984, she studied to be an emergency medical technician and sculpted body parts.
 By 1990, she began to craft human figures.